Fawn-27/Fawn-27/README.md

 ![](https://gpvc.arturio.dev/Fawn-27)

 ## About Me ✨
-I'm an average human living on Earth.
-You'll typically find me studying with a busy desktop of >20 tabs and at least two books around me.
+You'll typically find me studying one subject or another or burying my nose into the latest book I could find.
 I like to:
-- read (especially dystopian and realistic fiction'
+- read
-- sing and listen to music,
+- sing and listen to music
-- code.
+- code

-I just like learning about coding languages.
-There's no other reasoning to it.

 ## What I'm Doing 💻
 - Learning Java
-- Crying over CSS
 - Creating a homepage
 - Trying to figure out Github

-Sorry, I don't have a lot of stuff here.
-Most of my work is on Replit and another editor, and I'm too lazy to transfer some of them.
-I'll do it eventually.
+Most of my work is found on a different editor, and I'm gradually transferring the files over.
 ## Skills :octocat:
 I'm fluent in some of these languages but am still learning others: